jacwil/pe-parse/examples/peaddrconv/README.md

+# Linux

-Note that you have to install the library before you can build this example!
+Note that you have to install the library before you can build this example, which is done by running `cmake --build . --config Release --target install` (noted as optional in the library [README](../../README.md#building)).

+# Windows

+No notes yet.